 Take Me To The River

 Many kids love being outside, and especially so if there is water involved.
 There is a host of cool activities you can do to give your child a memorable day out that will stick with them for a long time.
 They range from completely free (water fight, anyone?) to something that will take some investment.
 Getting a boat out on the water is a great idea for all ages.
 As long as you keep aware of the safety issues everyone will have a lot of fun.
 You could even try a kayak fishing expedition for something different.
-The outdoor sports gear reviews website has recently published an article that looks at the five best value fishing kayaks currently on the market.
-Take a look and see what you think!

 All children use role play to explore things they are learning.
 And they love it when their parents join in!
 It is a very important developmental process, and you should encourage it whenever possible.
 So, the next time it is raining, don’t just stick your kids in front of the TV, why not engage with their imaginations?
 Mommas and Poppas, doctors and nurses, whatever it takes, just join in.
 It might even be time for you to learn all the lyrics from Frozen!